GoogleCloudPlatform/cloud-run-mesh/README.md

                 --project ${CONFIG_PROJECT_ID}
     ```

+1. (multiproject only): Grant '--role="roles/serviceusage.serviceUsageConsumer" to the service account on the CONFIG_PROJECT.
+This allows it to
+   view the list of GKE clusters and connect, without enabling GKE API in the workload cluster.
+It also allows sending metrics to the config project.

+    ```shell
+    gcloud projects add-iam-policy-binding ${CONFIG_PROJECT_ID} \
+                --member="serviceAccount:${CLOUDRUN_SERVICE_ACCOUNT}" \
+                --role="roles/serviceusage.serviceUsageConsumer" \
+                --project ${CONFIG_PROJECT_ID}
+    ```

 1. Grant additional RBAC permissions to the google service account, allowing it to access in-namespace config map and use
    TokenReview for the default KSA. (this step is also temporary, WIP to make it optional).
 This is used to get the
    MeshCA certificate and communicate with the managed control plane - Istio injector is mounting the equivalent tokens.